-Low Cost Airline Tickets: Book the Cheapest Airfare for Your Next Flight
+Lowest Cost Airline Tickets: Tips for Booking the Cheapest Airfare for Your Next Flight

 You can save hundreds of dollars each time you fly just by Getting Your Airline Tickets at the right time

-It's a painful fact.
-Everyone on your next flight will have paid a different price.
-Someone may have paid $200 for a ticket whereas you've just spent $500 for the exact same flight.
-But you can get low cost airline tickets the next time you fly just by taking advantage of the best times to buy airfare and other tricks.
+It's a painful and sobering fact of flying.
+On your next flight, nearly everyone will have paid a different price for their seats depending upon when and how they booked.
+Was your ticket one of the cheapest?
+Even though it may seem daunting, you can also get low cost airline tickets the next time you fly just by taking advantage of the best times to buy, the best times to fly, and these other tips.

 book your airfare at least six week in advance to get cheap tickets